Jeremy Lin Still Considered Day To Day, Nets’ Fortunes Still In His Hands

 “We haven’t really seen what it’s like with everybody healthy on the team,” said reserve forward Joe Harris.
 “Where we’re at right now, I don’t know if our record is different if everybody’s healthy, but I will say that the cohesion and the chemistry when everybody’s healthy and playing is obviously better.”

-Without Lin in uniform, the Nets are 3-9 in the last 12 games he has missed and Atkinson’s motion offense has had little chance of kicking into gear.
+Without Lin in uniform, the Nets are 3-9 in the last 12 games he has missed, and Atkinson’s motion offense has had little chance of kicking into gear.

 After a recent 117-97 home loss to Atlanta, Hawks coach Mike Budenholzer, who Atkinson formally worked for as an assistant, said of the Nets’ struggles, “the point guard’s such a big part of really any offense, any vision.”